WangHaomao/flinkml/README.md

 # FlinkML
 This repository for machine learning algorithms implementation.
-The first version is modified from https://github.com/apache/flink and https://github.com/sachingoel0101/flink

 ## Branches Description
 - *master*, this branch will focus on scala.api.DataSet, which provide batch with bounded streaming processing